🏖️ Copacabana Beach: Complete Guide with Prices, Safety, Tips and When to Go

 By Uber or app

-It works well, especially during off-peak hours.
+It works well, especially outside peak hours.

 👉 See full analysis: Is Uber in Rio worth it?